 The property benefits from a study/library for work or relaxation; a snooker room with original industrial railway signage reflecting the current owner's collection; and a day room with seasoned oak flooring and two open fires which is perfect for enjoying a post walk cup of tea or a wee dram after dinner around the warming heart of the fireside.

-Offered with full service for the ultimate holiday indulgence, your let includes a full-time House Manager and Chef to meet all the needs of your party.
-Full catering services are included.
-The kitchen set-up includes professional Wolf appliances and a large Everhot range cooker.
+Offered with full service for the ultimate holiday indulgence, your let includes a full-time House Manager to meet all the needs of your party.
+Breakfast is included as part of the let and a chef is available at additional cost to meet all the catering needs of your party.

 The property has the added benefit of a large boot room with wood burner which is ideal for outdoor kit and dogs, as well as a pilates reformer and recumbent bike for an early morning work-out.